estraviz/agiledatascientist/_posts/2017-07-13-Becoming-a-better-programmer.md

 I have to confess that although the message and purpose of the talk fit with what I expected to hear, after completing the visualization I was not too enthusiastic.
 However, I emphasize the idea that **Peter** strives to make clear:

-> "It's all about ATTITUDE"
+> "It's all about ATTITUDE."

 The attitude is determinant in the professional career (and in life), also for a programmer.
 The 46 minutes of talk have also served to discuss topics related to learning models: